wilsonespina/form-validation-test/README.md

 Browser Support:
 Tailwind css takes care of vendor prefixes

-Validation:
+## Validation:

-* Password - Max length 20 so as to limit character entry and prevent malicious entry
+* Password - Legnth has to be between 8 - 20 characters.

 ## Future Refactoring